microsoft/BosqueLanguage/README.md

 **Note:** This repository and code represent an alpha state.
 This means that the language is subject to revision, there are bugs and missing functionality, and the performance is limited.
 Thus, we **do not** recommend the use of the Bosque language for _any_ production work and instead encourage experimentation only with small/experimental side projects at this point in time.

+## News

+**May 2020:** We will be running a Bosque Webinar with Live Q&A on May 14th (registration is [here](https://note.microsoft.com/MSR-Webinar-Programming-Languages-Bosque-Registration-Live.html)).
+An on demand recording will be available as well for those that cannot make the live event.

 ## Documentation

 * [Language Docs](docs/language/overview.md)